MediaSavvy/MediaSavvy_Wiki/index.md

   - icon: 🎁
     title: Exclusive Content
     details: My list provides sections and content that other major wiki's do not have.
-  - icon: ➕
+  - icon: 🌟
-    title: And More
+    title: Good Options Only
-    details: And more!
-Just click the "All Features" button above to see every feature the Wiki has to offer.
+    details: My list only provides the best options rather than a large variety of items that is hard to moderate and keep safe.
 ---